 Caffeine is okay too, in moderate doses.
-So go ahead and enjoy your morning coffee, an afternoon tea, or even the occasional soda.
-As long as you limit your caffeine intake to no more than two or three cups of a caffeinated beverage a day, you and baby will be just fine!
+So go ahead and enjoy your morning coffee, afternoon tea, or even the occasional soda.
+As long as you limit your caffeine intake to no more than two or three cups of a caffeinated beverage a day, you and your baby will be just fine!

 Once your baby is latched onto your breast and nursing, you won’t want to stop because your back hurts or your arms are tired.
 A nursing pillow may save you from the pain!
 It will help you position your baby correctly and stay comfy.

 The World Health Organization recommends exclusive breastfeeding for 6 months, with continued breastfeeding along with complementary foods up to two years of age or beyond.
 But, ultimately, you’ll have the last say.
-It’ll all depend on how you feel emotionally, as well as your personal circumstances.
-Discuss with your doctor and partner how long you want to breastfeed for.
+It’ll all depend on how you feel emotionally, as well as your circumstances.
+Discuss with your doctor and partner how long you want to breastfeed.

-- Perfect for bonding time!
-Breastfeeding will not only provide your baby with good nutrition, it will also give you a chance to sit back, relax, and enjoy a bonding moment with your little one.
-Try talking, singing or even reading a book.
-Even when your baby is just a newborn, he will still be absorbing language skills every time you speak or sing.
+Breastfeeding will not only provide your baby with good nutrition, but it will also give you a chance to sit back, relax, and enjoy a bonding moment with your little one.
+Try talking, singing, or even reading a book.
+Even when your baby is just a newborn, they will still be absorbing language skills every time you speak or sing.